devsoc-unsw/structs.sh/debugger/readme.md

 # Code Debugger
+The backend part of visualize-debugger.
+The project that transfer user's C program into interactive visualization.

 A web server for compiling C programs and starting a GDB instance to inspect the state of data structures such as linked lists, arrays, trees and graphs.